neonmik/orac-controller/README.md

 ## Sketch and Bridge Install

+Firstly, if you haven't already you need to activate the I2C interface on your Raspberry Pi.

 From the command line or Terminal window start by running the following command :

 ```